We’ll be adding phrases and terms here to help us with clarity and consistency.

 Best: The EQ 360 is an excellent way for senior leaders to achieve an enhanced measure of their emotional intelligence.

-Avoid: We like the EQ360.
+Avoid: Try out the EQ360.
 MHS uses a space between “EQ” and “360” in their reports as well as in their portal, which is the most up to date portion of their website.
 This is the format we prefer until we’re told otherwise.

 02. Course names